 3) The Risk models worked more inline though for small magnitude of movements, due to the fact that PnL marking was done on mid-to-mid prices.
 In large movements though (where news was more publicly released such as earnings), the SA created more head-fakes than needed.

 4) Early morning/pre-open signals such as news from the Emerging markets (that were open when US markets were closed) were not useful.
 This was because in most cases the Emerging markets were taking a lead from the S&P the day prior and figuring out what moved first was like deciding does the tail wag the dog or the other way around.

-Generically speaking, Data Volume and Quality are key factors in training any ML models.
+Generically speaking, Data volume and quality are key factors in training any ML models.
 Although banks have a lot of data, they face the daunting task of making data useful for Risk Management and Trading.
-The difficulty of implementing a simple SA model with large datasets such as News and Market prices is only a microcosm of the wider challenges of finding good data to train Machine Learning models in Finance.
+The difficulty of implementing a simple model with large datasets such as News and Market prices is only a microcosm of the wider challenges of finding good data to train ML models in Finance.